-- (ii) the names of the parties; - (iii) all actions taken in connection with the preparation of the appeal for hearing; - (iv) the dates on which any document or notification forming part of the procedure is received in or dispatched from his or her office; - (v) the date of the hearing of the appeal; - (vi) the decision of the appeal authority; - (vii) whether the decision was unanimous or by majority vote; and - (viii) any other relevant information. - (3) The presiding officer of the appeal authority may give the registrar directions regarding the exercise of his or her powers under this Chapter. - (4) The registrar must give written notice to the presiding officer of all direct or indirect pecuniary interest that he or she has or acquires in any business or legal person carrying on a business.
+- (vi) the decision of the appeal authority; - (vii) whether the decision was unanimous or by majority vote; and - (viii) any other relevant information. - (3) The presiding officer of the appeal authority may give the registrar directions regarding the exercise of his or her powers under this Chapter.

+The registrar must give written notice to the presiding officer of all direct or indirect pecuniary interest that he or she has or acquires in any business or legal person carrying on a business.

-PART B: APPEAL PROCESS
+PART B: Appeal Process

-128 Commencing of appeal
+129 Commencing of appeal